autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 ### On your instance

-Managing an instance well can be a lot of work, so I tried to keep things as easy as I could for the first part by limiting the number of people on the instance, and only accepting people I already knew and trusted on to the instance (mostly it was people asking if they could join the instance after we got to know each other, and a few being people I invited myself)
+Managing an instance well can be a lot of work, so I tried to keep things as easy as I could for the first part by limiting the number of people on the instance, and only accepting others I already knew and trusted on to the instance (mostly it was folk asking if they could join the instance after we got to know each other, and a few being ones I invited myself)

 This meant a few things: